vtjnash/www.julialang.org/blog/_posts/2019-10-20-string-escape.md

 ## What is exactly quoting or why can't I pass arguments with spaces properly

+---

+Random notes:

+Quoting: serves tell the parser to stop or restart interpreting whitespace as an argument separator
+Escaping:  how do you insert a literal double quote character without toggling the parser state

+Escaping: (1) Operates one character at a time and temporarily relieves you from the normal processing flow ('escape' normal processing flow).
+(2)
+Allows you to insert a literal double quote character without toggling the parser state.

+At least 3 command line parsers: (1) parse cmdline  (called automatically at program startup to generate argv[]) by runtime initalization.
+(2) CommandLineToArgvW   called explicitly by the programmer.
+(3) cmd.exe

+---

 Before delving into more details.
 It's instructive to look at a concrete example of a component the escaping pipeline.
 We're going to look at "quoting" in a shell.
-This is an is an example of a specific encoder, which notoriously the source for many problems.
+This is an is an example of a specific encoder, which is notoriously the source for many problems.
 Part of the issue stems for its terrible name "quoting", which mistakenly confuses its function with the presence of quotes in a string literal.
+In any case we're going to look at how `CommandLineToArgvW` functions.

-Quoting is the mechanism used to delineate arguments to a function in a shell.
+Quoting is the mechanism used to delineate arguments to a function, typically in a shell environment.
 We know in normal code or in math, we can call a function with specific arguments by the notation `foo(a,b,c)`.
-A shell needs to be interactive, and this would be too cumbersome in daily usage, so we have invented the concept of "quoting" to simplify this notation, so we can instead write `foo a b c` to pass the same arguments to the function `foo`, where we note that spaces have the special meaning to separate the individual arguments.
-In general, this leads to a user friendly experience, except when we need to perform more complex actions with, say, paths that have spaces, since now `foo /A/my folder`, would pass two arguments `A/my` and `folder` instead of `/A/my folder` to the function `foo`.
+A shell needs to be interactive, and this would be too cumbersome in daily usage.
+Therefore, we have invented the concept of "quoting" to simplify this notation, so we can instead write `foo a b c` to pass the same arguments to the function `foo`, where we note that spaces have the special meaning to separate the individual arguments.
-Most of the times this isn't an issue and we simply "quote" the string, which allows us us to pass spaces, but this mistakenly attributes the presence of quotes with the separation of arguments, which not true.
+In general, this leads to a user friendly experience, except when we need to perform more complex actions with, say, paths that have spaces, since now `ls /A/my music`, would pass two arguments `A/my` and `music` instead of `/A/my music` to the function `ls`.
+Most of the times this isn't an issue and we simply "quote" the string, which allows us to pass spaces in a string argument, but this mistakenly attributes the presence of quotes with the separation of arguments, which not true.
 For example the argument to `foo` in `foo "a b c"`, is encoded exactly the same as `"a "b" c"`, or for that matter `a" "b" "c`.
 What's going on here?

 Part of the problem is if we try to read https://docs.microsoft.com/en-us/previous-versions//17w5ykft(v=vs.85)?redirectedfrom=MSDN